L-Novelli/L-Novelli/README.md

 **Computer Science student**

--  I’m currently working on projects that you can see in [Personal Proyects](https://github.com/L-Novelli/PY-Projects)
+-  I’m currently working on projects that you can see in [Codo a Codo Course Project(W.I.P)](https://github.com/L-Novelli/CaC2023)
 -  Last project a worked on: [Codo a Codo Course Project(W.I.P)](https://github.com/L-Novelli/CaC2023)
 -  I’m currently working as a SAP Support Analyst (but still looking for a job as a Python Dev)
 -  I’m looking to collaborate on Python Projects as a Trainee/JR